colestrode/slack-standup-bot/README.md

 Then you'll need to set two environment variables on your server:

-`SLACK_API_TOKEN`: Your Slack API token.
-Read through this doc on how to set up bots with Slack:
+`SLACK_API_TOKEN`: Your Slack API token that you got from the Slack bot page.

-`REDIS_URL`: The URL to the Redis store that I'll use for my tremendous robot brain.
+`REDIS_URL`: The URL to the Redis store that I'll use for my tremendous robot brain (don't worry, I don't store much there).